Join

 Net benefit is the simplest, most powerful way to measure how much value your superannuation fund offers.
 It’s the investment return you receive on your savings after all fees and costs have been taken out.

-Hostplus' Balanced option ranks number one for net benefit out of the 10 biggest not-for-profit funds.1
+Hostplus' Balanced option ranks number one for net benefit out of the 10 biggest not-for-profit funds over 15 years.1

 The two main factors that influence your account balance are the returns you earn on your investments, and the fees charged to your account.
 So funds that charge low fees and have a history of delivering strong investment returns offer the highest net benefit.